 - Maintain a hopeful outlook: An optimistic outlook enables you to expect that good things will happen in your life.
-Try visualising what you want, rather than worrying about what you fear.
+Try visualising what you want rather than worry about what you fear.

 - Find meaning and purpose even in difficult times: Viktor Frankl’s 1946 book Man’s Search for Meaning offers profound lessons on being resilient in dire situations.
-Frankl, whom was sent to a Death Camp during the Holocaust and lost his entire family, says meaning and purpose is found in every moment of living; life never ceases to have meaning.
+Frankl, who was sent to a death camp during the Holocaust and lost his entire family, says meaning and purpose are found in every moment of life; life never ceases to have meaning.
 No matter what is going on, you can always choose your attitude.
 Frankl said we can discover meaning in life in three different ways: